atomjump/medimage-addon-ehr-atomjump-messaging/README.md

 # medimage-addon-ehr-atomjump-messaging

+__WARNING: this project has now moved to https://src.atomjump.com/atomjump/medimage-addon-ehr-atomjump-messaging.git__

 Send a photo directly from the MedImage app to a single AtomJump Messaging forum.

 # AtomJump Server Setup